 The surveyors reviewed the facility’s policy titled: Building Operations Systems, Were Orders that reads in part:

 “Facility maintenance staff complete all repair work identified through planned maintenance schedules, inspections, or repairs need to be identified by facility staff members as part of their day-to-day work.”

 The state investigators observed the C/D Hall Nurses’ Station on December 27, 2016 and saw “the lower bumper/molding edge had pulled away leaving the edge exposed and the edge was jagged and shirt.
 The lower bumper/molding was approximately six inches from the floor.”

 The survey team reviewed the facility’s Work Order Request Log that revealed: “facility staff had not submitted a repair request to the Maintenance Department regarding the broken bumper/molding.”

 During an interview with a Licensed Practical Nurse (LPN), it was revealed that “she wrote a maintenance repair request in the Work Order Request Log or she called the maintenance department for needed repair work.
 According to [the LPN], she had not noticed the broken bumper/molding, but maintenance should fix it immediately for the residents’ safety.”

 Do you believe that your loved one has suffered serious injuries or died prematurely while living at Jeffersontown Rehabilitation Center?
 If so, contact the Kentucky nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Jeffersontown.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Jeffersontown.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.